fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

 explode and saturate.
-For the signal to flow properly, the authors argue that we need the variance of the outputs of each layer to be equal to the variance of its inputs,^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch11.html) and we need the gradients to have equal variance before and after flowing through a layer in the reverse direction (please check out the paper if you are interested in the mathematical details).
+For the signal to flow properly, the authors argue that we need the variance of the outputs of each layer to be equal to the variance of its inputs, ^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch11.html) and we need the gradients to have equal variance before and after flowing through a layer in the reverse direction (please check out the paper if you are interested in the mathematical details).
 It is actually not